piotrwitek/react-redux-typescript-guide/README_SOURCE.md

 [⇧ back to top](#table-of-contents)

-### - how to best declare component handler functions?
+#### - how to best declare component handler functions?
-> Prefered modern style is to use Class Fields with arrow functions
+Prefered modern syntax is to use Class Fields with arrow functions
 ```tsx
 class ClassCounter extends React.Component<Props, State> {
 // handlers using Class Fields with arrow functions